 The Committee will consider issues and provide coordination of educational and advisory activity in areas to support career development.

 This resource contains the curricula documents for specialty training in trauma and orthopaedic surgery.

 The eLogbook has been developed in close co-operation with the Specialty Associations to provide a whole of life service to surgeons of whatever specialty.
 It will build up a complete record of your work, it will inform appraisals, it can contain a record of your CPD and shortly it will be able to provide reports in support of re-validation and re-certification.

 The JCIE is responsible, in line with the statutory requirements of the GMC Postgraduate Board, to the four surgical Royal Colleges of Great Britain and Ireland, for the supervision of standards, policies, Regulations and professional conduct of the Specialty Fellowship Examinations.

-The BOA is looking for SAS T&O surgeons to join our brand new online Professional Development Programme in 2022.
-We want to maximise the untapped potential of this valuable group and help you develop professionally and personally.
+Our online SAS Professional Development Programme is designed to maximise the untapped potential of this valuable group and help you develop professionally and personally.

 Certificate of Eligibility for Specialist Registration (CESR)